 The guidelines offer practical advice on how to set up a research project and cover a range of areas of zoo research, e.g. behavioural observations, nutrition and diet evaluations, assessments of visitor effects, and statistics.

-Projects with support from the BIAZA Research Committee are much more likely to be accepted – more information can be foundhere.
+Multi-zoo projects require support from the BIAZA Research Committee – more information can be foundhere.